-- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help your teen and family.
-This handout provides an introduction to a skill called deep breathing. - Deep breathing involves taking slow, deep breaths in which you fill your belly with air on the inhales (i.e., when you breathe in) and release the air on the exhales (i.e., when you breathe out). - Try some of our strategies below and see if they help your teen feel calmer, more relaxed, and more in control
+- Relaxation skills are ways to help relax our bodies and minds and increase feelings of calm and well-being. - Our guide includes three different types of relaxation skills that can help you with anxiety.
+This handout provides an introduction to a skill called deep breathing. - Deep breathing involves taking slow, deep breaths in which you fill your belly with air on the inhales (i.e., when you breathe in) and release the air on the exhales (i.e., when you breathe out). - Try some of our strategies below and see if they help you feel calmer, more relaxed, and more in control.

-Here's How to Use Deep Breathing at Home
+Here's How to Use Deep Breathing

-- Making relaxation a family activity can help your teen feel more comfortable and use their relaxation skills more consistently.
-Go over the skills with your teen, then let them lead the way.
-Pick a time when family members can practice together (e.g., before saying goodnight and getting ready for bed). - To set an example, you can point out to your teen times when you can use deep breathing in your own life (e.g., "I feel stressed when the grocery store is this busy, so I'm going to take a few deep breaths before we go in.").
-If you notice your teen looking anxious before or during an activity, you can also suggest they try deep breathing to see if it makes them feel better.
+- Making relaxation an activity that you teach your family could help you practice your relaxation skills more consistently.
+Pick a time when you could begin giving one person, or your whole family, "relaxation lessons" (e.g., before saying goodnight and getting ready for bed). - Encourage everyone to point out times when they used their new deep breathing skills.
+If you notice a family member looking anxious before or during an activity, you can also suggest they try deep breathing to see if it makes them feel better.